FrederikSchaff/DOEsimple/readme.md

 A "simple" Python 3 file to create a Design of Experiment (DOE) Design Point Matrix (DPM), potentially mixed from latin hyper cube, simple randomisation (appropriate for seeds, e.g.), factorial designs (including power) and also fixed values.
-For latin hyper cube designs the [PyDOE](https://github.com/tisimst/pyDOE) library is used.
+For latin hyper cube designs the [PyDOE2](https://github.com/clicumu/pyDOE2) library is used.

 For the latin hyper cube, the optimisation approach can be specified (deault: correlation), alongside with the number of iterations.
-See [PyDOE](https://github.com/tisimst/pyDOE) for more information.
+See [PyDOE2](https://github.com/clicumu/pyDOE2) for more information.

-(to install pydoe with conda: `conda install -c conda-forge pydoe ` )
+Install pydoe2 with conda: `conda install -c conda-forge pydoe2 `, with pip: `pip install pydoe2`

+*Contributions are welcome.
+Just open a pull request or contact me.*

+## Changelist
+- 2020-05 : Updated to PyDOE2

-## Usage
+# Usage
 You can call the program via command line, using the following arguments, the defaults are specified in [].